Aetoba/Deep-Q-Learning/README.md

 ## Breakout

-It is learned to play Breakout:
+It learned to play Breakout:

 ![BrktPrf](/src/data/not_runs/brktperformance.png)